MicrosoftDocs/Viva/Viva/topics/topics-language-support.md

 ---

-# Language support in Viva Topics
+# Supported languages in Viva Topics

-## Supported languages
+## Languages available in the UI

 Languages in the Viva Topics user interface are based on your organization's Microsoft 365 language preferences.

 |&nbsp;  | &nbsp; |&nbsp; |